 Beginning in January 2018, I’ve been working on an amazing supplementary activity that assists students with exploring their own Everyday Musical Connections.
 This activity works well for music studio teaching and Junior High music classrooms and is designed so that teachers may help their students make stronger connections between formal music lessons, band, or choir and students’ own personal ongoing relationship with music.

-The following is a comprehensive resource for Junior High music instructors.
+The following is a comprehensive resource for Junior High music instructors to guide a Project/Inquiry-Based approach to students’ Everyday Musical Connections.

 To view examples of students’ explorations, please scroll to the bottom of the page.